-The ongoing impact of the global trade market on fertiliser pricing and the drive to more carbon-efficient farming makes it essential for farmers to monitor and manage their nutrient use efficiency (NUE) and nutrient availability to maintain the profitability of farming operations.
+With the ongoing impact of the war in the Middle East on fertiliser pricing and the drive to more carbon-efficient farming, the need for farmers to monitor and manage their nutrient use efficiency (NUE) and nutrient availability to maintain the profitability of farming operations is more important than ever.

 As part of this quest towards efficiency, testing of soil plays a vital role.
 Not just the basic soil tests that farming has utilised over the last 60 years, but a more enhanced analysis which includes the major cations (Calcium, Magnesium, Sodium and Potassium), micronutrients, the soil’s cation exchange capacity (CEC) and soil pH.

 Soil pH is a critical driver of NUE.
-The table below illustrates how fertiliser efficiency falls with a reduction in pH.
+Fertiliser efficiency falls with a reduction in pH.
 Phosphorus is most at risk, easily becoming ‘locked up’ by the presence of Iron and Aluminium in more acidic soils.
 Even at a pH of 6.0 its availability is reduced by 48%, with Nitrogen experiencing losses of at least 11%.

 Lower Phosphorus availability contributes to poor rooting and shooting, resulting in a detrimental impact on crop growth.
 When coupled with the lower Nitrogen efficiency, it could equate to at least a tonne of dry matter lost, therefore reducing the profitability of all crops.